kaiwah/js-complexity-exercise/README.md

 **Original README**
 ===================

-# JS Complexity

-This project is an engineering candidate javascript exercise used by ExecThread as part of it's enginerring team's interviewing process.

 ## Getting Started

 To get you started you can simply clone the repository and install the dependencies: